ADGEfficiency/adgefficiency.github.io/_posts/2020-02-25-four-competences.md

 ---

-I read Daniel C. Dennett's [*From Bacteria to Bach and Back*](https://en.wikipedia.org/wiki/From_Bacteria_to_Bach_and_Back) in 2018.
-The book is full of interesting ideas - it is one I have studied closely, and I look forward to reading again.
+In 2018, while hiking the Annapurna Circuit, I read Daniel C. Dennett's [*From Bacteria to Bach and Back*](https://en.wikipedia.org/wiki/From_Bacteria_to_Bach_and_Back)

+The book is one I have since studied closely, and I look forward to reading it again.

 <center>
 	<img src="/assets/world-models/bach-bacteria.jpg">